patricklafrance/shelby/README.md

 ### Working with an HTTP endpoint

+Automatically detect if you're URL are REST or RPC...

+Sample code

+#### Using REST

+#### Using RPC

+You can see a complete exemple of a Shelby view model that use HTTP communication [here](#).

 ### Extenders

 An extender is something that augment the behavior of an observable property [(see knockout.js extender documentation)](http://knockoutjs.com/documentation/extenders.html) or in Shelby, it can also augment an object.
 Shelby automatically applied all the registered extenders to all the matching observables when you use Shelby to map your model properties to observables (dont worry you can prevent that).

+To prevent any name clashing, all the extenders are added inside a `shelby` object:

+    var extendedModel = Shelby.ViewModel.prototype._fromJS({
+        firstName: "John",
+        lastName: "Doe",
+        address: {
+            civicNumber: "123"
+            street: "Foo avenue",
+            city: "Bar city"
+        }
+    });

+    // Extended observable
+    extendedModel.firstName.shelby.myExtender();

+    // Extended object
+    extendedModel.address.shelby.myExtender();

 You can learn more about the extenders system [in the API section](#).